What kind of a doctor treats tinnitus?

 Although the majority of cases of tinnitus are not caused by any acute problems, certain symptoms need to be evaluated to determine whether or not a more serious medical condition is causing the symptoms.

-- Any time that tinnitus comes on suddenly, particularly in one ear or is associated with hearing loss, seek an immediate evaluation.
+- Any time tinnitus or ringing in the ears comes on suddenly, particularly in one ear or is associated with hearing loss, seek an immediate evaluation.
 Sudden hearing loss is often accompanied by tinnitus, and there are medications that may help to restore that hearing.
 Also certain types of tumors can cause sudden hearing loss and tinnitus that warrant an evaluation.

 - Tinnitus that is pulsatile (in rhythm with your heartbeat) and comes on suddenly should also be checked relatively rapidly.
 In very rare instances, this sort of tinnitus can develop because of an aneurysm (a bulging of the wall of a blood vessel) near the ear or because of the sudden onset of very high blood pressure.